lilyball/textmate-bundles/Bundles/ActionScript.tmbundle/Support/help.markdown

 The maintainer of the ActionScript bundle (Ale Muñoz) follows the [TextMate List](http://lists.macromates.com/mailman/listinfo/textmate), and will be happy to help you out with anything ActionScript-related.

 Another good place to ask is the [MTASC Mailing List](http://lists.motion-twin.com/mailman/listinfo/mtasc), where the maintainer of MTASC is pretty active.

+# Acknowledgments & Credits

+* [MTASC](http://www.mtasc.org/) is released under the GPL License.
+* [XTrace](http://developer.mabwebdesign.com/xtrace.html) is released under the GPL License.
+* The "Build With MTASC" command is based on work by [Chris Sessions](http://lists.motion-twin.com/pipermail/mtasc/2006-June/029791.html), [Ben Jackson](http://www.unfitforprint.com/) and [Juan Carlos Añorga](http://www.juanzo.com/), and is maintained (along with the ActionScript bundle) by [Ale Muñoz](http://bomberstudios.com).
+Some code & inspiration lifted from [Monokai](http://www.monokai.nl/blog/2006/07/14/using-textmate-mtasc-and-xtrace-to-build-flash-projects-in-mac-osx/)